Skip to main content

 Let's skip the marketing fluff and answer the only question that actually matters: why should you, a real human with a real to-do list, care about the CT Logs tool?
 Here's the plain-English version, written the way you'd hear it from a friend who happens to do this for a living.

-Recent CT log entries reveal patterns invisible in the active certificate alone: CA changes over time, certificate churn rates, subdomain discovery through historical SANs, and detection of unauthorized issuance.
-The truncated field indicates when more entries exist beyond the 20-entry limit.
+CT log entries reveal patterns invisible in the active certificate alone: CA changes over time, certificate churn rates, subdomain discovery through historical SANs, and detection of unauthorized issuance.
+With `since` filtering plus the 30-minute cache, this endpoint becomes a polling-friendly monitor rather than a one-shot historical view.

 Picture this in real life.
 Imagine a security researcher.
 Here's the situation they're walking into: Discover subdomains from expired and historical certificates that no longer appear in the active certificate or DNS (Domain Name System) records.
 Without the right tool, that person would be stuck copy-pasting between five browser tabs, reading documentation written for engineers, and crossing their fingers that the answer they cobble together is correct.
 With the CT Logs tool, the same person gets a clear answer in seconds — no spreadsheets, no guessing, no waiting for someone on the infrastructure team to free up.